Ryu-Yamamoto017/academic-kickstart-RyuYamamoto/content/publication/my-cool-book/index.md

 publication: "Pinky's Adventure"
 publication_short: ""

 abstract: "Play as Pinky in their adventures in the Omniverse.
 Use directional commands such as East, West, North, and South.
-Originally developed for a UCF graduate school course named DIG 6551 Theory and Practice of Interactive Storytelling"
+Originally developed for a UCF graduate school course named DIG 6551 Theory and Practice of Interactive Storytelling."

 # Summary.
 An optional shortened abstract.
 summary: "A text-based adventure game modeled after Infocom's ZORK.
-Created for a graduate-level course in Interactive Storytelling"
+Created for a graduate-level course in Interactive Storytelling."

 tags: []
 categories: []